 So I made them using RED tomatoes!
 Because why not?

-They come out crispy on the outside and sweet and juicy inside.
+Like my eggplant fries, come out crispy on the outside and sweet and juicy inside.
 You can serve them with a knife and fork, or how I like it, with your fingers!

 - Tomatoes- Look for larger tomatoes with a deep red color.
 Heirloom tomatoes would work well too.